Non-Hormonal Birth Control Methods Through History

 Condoms in the 21st century are discreet, sleek and strictly for one-time use.
 Sadly this hasn’t always been the case.
 Until the process of vulcanizing rubber was invented by Charles Goodyear in 1839, the story of prophylactics was very different.
 Ancient condoms were made from a variety of materials including animal intestines (gross) and linen sheaths tied on with a ribbon (delightful).

-The need for condoms was in part due to the spread of STIs (still a risk today).
+The need for condoms was in part due to the spread of STIs – still a real risk today.
 A common and unpleasant infection of the 18th and 19th centuries was syphilis which had nasty symptoms, including all-over-body blisters and skin shedding.
 The discovery that using the protective sheaths prevented contraction of the disease must have played a huge part in the popularity of condoms, not only as birth control, but as protection against infection too.
 Manufactured latex wasn’t invented until 1920 – meaning that the condom we recognize today has only really been in circulation for the past 100 years.

 Fertility awareness-based birth control methods